 Are There Any Dangers of Having a Smart Home?

 Your smart home will likely incorporate your physical security system, but there’s a threat that lots of people don’t consider when automating their home: digital attacks.
-Each piece of equipment in your smart home is internet-connected, which means it is a vector for cyber attack.
-If a hacker makes their way onto your network, your private data — bank accounts, passwords, etc. — are vulnerable.
+Each piece of equipment in your smart home is internet-connected, which means it could be a vector for cyber attack.
+If a hacker makes their way onto your network, your private data could become vulnerable.

 Pro Tip: If a hacker penetrates your home network, you’re definitely at risk for identity theft.
 If you want to prevent this nightmare from happening to you, consider investing in an identity theft protection service.